MPL 50x25x12 / N38 - neodymium magnet

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Health risk arising from small pieces of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
-Furthermore, small elements of these devices can hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
+Additionally, miniscule components of these magnets can hinder the diagnostic process when they are in the body.

 Precautions